 See in Glossary, the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary window displays the values defined in that Asset.
 The parameters and their descriptions are listed in the table below.

-These parameters configure Realtime Global Illumination using Enlighten (deprecated).
-Realtime Global IlluminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.
-Unity has two global illumination systems that combine direct and indirect lighting.: Baked Global Illumination, and Realtime Global Illumination (deprecated).
+See in Glossary Realtime Global IlluminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.

 See in Glossary) to give the final resolution of the lightmap in texels per unit of distance.